tysmithnet/debugging-recipes/WinDbg/.NET/tasks.md

             1:  00007ff859bd7360            C:\Windows\Microsoft.NET\Framework64\v4.0.30319\Temporary ASP.NET Files\asyncweb\a4686693\90c46df1\assembly\dl3\837f8b33\003e9a1b_36abce01\Microsoft.ScriptManager.MSAjax.dll

     + USUALLY there is a 1:1 relationship between assemblies and modules, but this not always true
   - `!dumpmodule -mt 00007ff859c73b48` list module info including dependent and depended types

 ### Objects
  - `!windex -type MyCompanyName.NameSpace.Type` finds instances of a specific type
+ - `!refs addr` find references to and from the object at addr
+ - `!mroots -all addr`
+ - `!dumpobj addr` dump the fields of an object at addr

+### Strings
+ - `!sosex.strings` list all strings
+ - `!sosex.strings /g:2 /n:1024` list all strings in gen 2 that are 1024+ bytes
+ - `!sort -f 3 -ai !sosex.strings` list all strings in sorted order

+### Arrays
+ - `!da addr` dump information about the array at `addr`
+ - `!da -details` dump the array and its elements

 ### Types
  - `!dumpmodule -mt 00007ff859c73b48` list all types in a module
+ - `lmDvm MyModuleName` provides a formatted list of output about a module

+### Viewing Code & Instructions
+ - `!dumpstack` view managed and native stack frames
+ - `!dumpstack -EE` view managed stacks
+ - `!EEStack` view managed and native stacks

-### Misc
+## Misc
  - `.cls` clears the screen
+ - `sxe ld clr` break when the CLR is loaded into the process address space